 - Rectal spasms

 Sometimes, patients with this condition may observe bloody stools.
-If you’re passing more than six (bloody) stools every day, consult a doctor as it indicates a serious damage
+If you’re passing more than six (bloody) stools every day, consult a doctor as it indicates a serious damage to the colon.1

 Causes And Risk Factors For Left-Sided Ulcerative Colitis